omeka/omeka-s-enduser/docs/content/media.md

 If you wish your item to have a generic thumbnail (such as an icon of a book, or a musical note for an audio file), you can upload those default images as assets, then attach them manually to files using the [Advanced tab in the Item editing screen](../content/items.md#advanced).

+Thumbnails selected through the Advanced tab of an item edit screen (from an installation's Assets collection) will override any other thumbnails that have been generated for the item from its media.

 ### File size limitations

 Omeka S imposes no file size limitations.
 Your server, however, may have restrictions on file upload sizes or speeds that may be causing problems.
 These limitations vary from server to server and we cannot change this for you.
 If you have a problem uploading media, please first check with your hosting service or your local server administrator.

-## Edit media
+## Edit media metadata

 To edit existing media, you can:

-- Go to the Browse page and click the pencil/edit icon for the media's row
+- Go to the Media browse page and click the pencil/edit icon for the media's row
-- Go to the Media browse page, click on the title to view the media's metadata and then click the "Edit media" button in the upper right hand corner
+- Go to the Media browse page, click on the title to view the media's metadata, then click the "Edit media" button in the upper right hand corner, or
 - Click on the media's name in the right-hand sidebar of an item's page to go to the media's metadata, and then click on "Edit media" from there.

 Editing media is very similar to editing [items](../../content/items) or [item sets](../../content/item-sets).